g3w-suite/g3w-admin/docs/demo.md

 It is also possible not to define any active base layer at startup.

 ## Description data
+ * **`Public title`:** Title to be associated with the project and displayed on the client header.
+If left blank, the title associated with the QGIS project will be used or, in the absence of this, the name of the project file
  * **`Description`:** Description of the project, it will appear at the public portal level.
  * **`Thumbnail (Logo)`:** logo to associate with the project.
 This image will be viewable in the list of projects within the cartographic group
+ * **`URL alias`:** a human readable URL for the map

 **ATTENTION:** contents marked with * are mandatory.